 Have been spending way too much time faffing around on Pinterest lately.
 It’s a glorious time-waster, but where else would I have discovered this photo of Sophia Loren (thanks Susan Soshinsky)?
-It’s from her 1971 Cookbook, In Cucina Con Amore (In the Kitchen with Love).
-I need a copy so badly.
+It’s from her 1971 Cookbook, In Cucina Con Amore (In the Kitchen with Love), which I covet so badly.

-This photo segues quite nicely into an Italian-inspired dish don’t you think?
+The photo segues quite nicely into an Italian-inspired dish don’t you think?
 This is the third recipe to use reserved portions of beef, veal and ricotta meatballs and sweet tomato pasta sauce.
 It’s a fab cheesey lasagna-like macaroni dish, which I’ve named Lasagnaroni.
-The boys had two serves each, and the whole family had minutes of fun playing Find the meatball.
+My boys positively hoover it, and the whole family have minutes of fun playing Find the meatball.